dracor-org/dracor-summit/cfp_computational_drama_analysis.markdown

 permalink: /cfp/drama-analysis
 ---

-## Workshop on Computational Drama Analysis: Achievements and Opportunities
+## Call for Papers: Workshop on Computational Drama Analysis: Achievements and Opportunities

 The workshop is part of the DraCor Summit 2025.
 It will take place on **Wednesday, 3 September 2025**.